gini/gini-api-ruby/README.md

 Some code snippets to explain the usage of the API client.
 Please refer to the docs for a complete list of available classes and methods.

-### Initialize API object and setup authorization
+### Initialize API object and setup authentication

-gini-api-ruby supports two authentication mechanisms:
+gini-api-ruby supports three authentication mechanisms:

-- authentication code
+1) authorization code
-- username/password

-If you are planning to integrate gini-api-ruby into your ruby it is highly recommended to acquire the auth_code yourself and pass it to the login method.
-The authentication flow is described in detail in the official [API docs](http://developer.gini.net/gini-api/html/guides/oauth2.html#server-side-flow).
+Please acquire the auth_code yourself and pass it to the login method.
+The flow is described in detail in the official [API docs](http://developer.gini.net/gini-api/html/guides/oauth2.html#server-side-flow).

+2) username/password

+This flow can be used to exchange a user’s email address and password with an access token.

+3) basic auth with X-User-Identifier

+HTTP Basic Authentication is used to authenticate your client against the Gini API.
+In addition to the Authorization header, another header called X-User-Identifier is required.
+You must pass the identifier to every method to distinguish between users.

 ```ruby
 require 'gini-api'